Innovation output

 - What types of OS resources (e.g., software, libraries, tools) does your organisation commonly use to develop products/services/technologies?

-- What is the average share of OS resources/of closed research used in the development of patents developed in the last year?
+- What is the average share of OS resources/of closed research used in patents developed in the last year?

 - How are OS resources blended with proprietary or closed research outputs in your development process?